stormizinhu/megaman-x-lifebar-custom-widget-stream-elements/README.md

 This widget brings Mega Man X nostalgia to your stream!
 Whenever a viewer sends a specific Bit amount (Cheer), the HP bar reacts by healing or taking damage.
 A message appears in chat showing the user, the action, and the current HP.
 If HP reaches zero, a webcam explosion effect is triggered in OBS via Streamer.bot.

 Inspired by the original game's visuals, everything is built with pure HTML/CSS/JavaScript.
-Sound effects from Mega Man X are included for actions like Heal, Damage, Explosion, and Revive.
+Sound effects from Mega Man X are included for actions like Heal, Damage and Revive.

 ---
 ## [Features](#contents)